gewmas/JGame_Slogo_Team11/README.md

 Bugs:

-1. tellWith does not work properly all the time
+1. tellWith does not work properly for all possible conditions supplied

 Extra Features: